Mouseworld-Lab/NDT-Prototype/README.md

 # Prerequisites

 ## KNE
-This guide assumes that a Kubernetes cluster has already been set up.
-The cluster should adhere to the following restrictions:

-- Use a pod networking add-on compatible with **MetalLB**.
-- Use **dockerd** as the Container Runtime Interface (CRI).

 ### Installation

 - For installing **KNE**, follow the instructions provided in the official repository: [KNE GitHub Repository](https://github.com/openconfig/kne).